 How Do You Find the Sweet Spot?

-If you don’t want to choose, you can also trigger your popup when your users are about to leave your website using exit-intent detection.
+If you don’t want to choose, you can also trigger your campaign when your users are about to leave your website with exit-intent popups.

 To maximize your conversions, it’s important to design popups that speak to your visitors.